Yield: 6 servings

 1. Preheat the oven to 400 degrees

-2. Prepare the skillet by placing the oil in the skillet and roll the skillet or use a paper towel to coat the sides of the skillet with oil.
-Place the skillet on the stove top burner on medium heat.
+2. Prepare a 10 or 11 inch skillet by placing the oil in the skillet and roll the skillet or use a paper towel to coat the inside walls of the skillet with oil.
+Place the skillet on the stove top burner on medium heat (see note 2 below).

 4. Add 1/2 of the buttermilk and stir.